-Western Transdanubia consists of the three westernmost counties in Hungary, which sit south of the Danube River and on the slope of an area called the Alpokalja, or `the foot of the Alps`.
-The northern portion of the Alpokalja consists of the Sopron Mountains, named for Sopron, Hungary`s westernmost town.
+Western Transdanubia consists of the three westernmost counties in Hungary, which sit in `the foot of the Alps`.
+The northern portion consists of the Sopron Mountains, named for Sopron, Hungary`s westernmost town.
 It sits just two miles from the shores of Lake Neusiedl (or Ferto in Hungarian).
-The largest city in Western Transdanubia is Gyor, the only city of the three to be located on the Danube, due east of Sopron.
+The largest city in Western Transdanubia is Gyor.
 Close to Gyor, you will find the Pannonhalma Archabbey, a UNESCO World Heritage Site.
 Due east of the southern Alpokalja is where the town of Sarvar is located, the site of the first book printing in the Hungarian language.
-This region is well-known for its thermal spas, and each of the major cities boasts at least one thermal spa that is open to the public.
+This region is well-known for its thermal spas, and each of these cities offers at least one famous thermal spa.

 Subscribe to our mailing list